dfe-analytical-services/dfeshiny/README.md

 `usethis::use_version()`

-Once you've incremented the version number, it'll offer to perform a commit on your behalf, so all you then need to do is push to GitHub.
+Once you've incremented the version number, it'll add a new heading to news.md.

+Add a summary under news.md and then accept it's offer to commit on your behalf.

+Once pushed and on the main branch, create a new release in GitHub itself.

 ### Running tests

 You should run the following lines to test the package locally:
 ```
 # To check functionality
-devtools::check()
+devtools::check() # Ctrl-Shft-E
 shinytest2::test_app("tests/test_dashboard") # important as not currently ran in CI checks, need to move this over

 # For code styling